Child Custody Modification in Texas

-Can custody, visitation, and child support be changed after a divorce decree is final?
+Can custody, visitation, or child support be changed after a divorce decree is final?

-Modification of child custody and visitation may be ordered if the circumstances of the child or one or both parents have materially and substantially changed or the current order has become unworkable or inappropriate.
+Modification of child custody and visitation in Texas may be ordered if the circumstances of the child, or one or both parents, have materially and substantially changed causing the current order to be unworkable or inappropriate.
 Additional procedural steps must be taken if a party seeks to modify a decree within one year of it being signed by the judge.

 When may an order of child support be modified?